biopython/biopython.github.io/wiki/GitUsage.md

 `git clone git@github.com:`<your username>`/biopython.git`

 Where <your username>, not surprisingly, stands for your GitHub username.
-You have just created a local copy of the biopython repository on your machine.
+You have just created a local copy of the Biopython repository on your machine.

 You may want to also link your branch with the official distribution: